mavolin/dismock/CONTRIBUTING.md

 ### Code Style

 Make sure all code is `gofmt -s`'ed and passes the golangci-lint checks.
-If your code fails a lint task, but the way you did it is justified, add an exception to the `.golangci.yml` file with a comment explaining, why this exception necessary.
+If your code fails a lint task, but the way you did it is justified add an exception to the `.golangci.yml` file with a comment explaining, why this exception is necessary.

 ### Testing